prakash11jan/spring-cloud-stream/spring-cloud-stream-example-master/README.md

 create new topic "testTopic"

-then run the application both producer and listener
+then run the application both spring-cloud-stream/spring-cloud-stream-example-master/spring-cloud-stream-consumer and spring-cloud-stream/spring-cloud-stream-example-master/spring-cloud-stream-publisher